isaacto/cronrepo/README.md

 (but not time, the time is always set to 00:00:00).
 If the directory does not exist it is created.

-If the job does not have a job ID, `<CRONREPO_NAME>` is the name of the cron job file with last `.` and anything that follows is removed.
+If the job does not have a job ID, `<CRONREPO_NAME>` is the name of the cron job file with last `.` and anything that follows removed.
 So if the cron job file is `job.sh`, the log file is `job.log`.
 If the job has a job ID, the ID is appended before `.log`, separated from the cron job file name by `%`.
 E.g., if the above job has job ID `home`,